4Health canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The 4Health product line includes four canned dog foods.
+The 4Health product line includes eight canned recipes.

 The following is a list of recipes available at the time of this review.

-4Health Beef and Vegetable Stew was selected to represent the other products in the line for this review.
+4Health Chicken and Rice was selected to represent the other products in the line for this review.

 Canned Dog Food